Talking Digital Security with RSnake Hansen

 For instance, 3rd-party credit card processing companies like PayPal and Stripe, or 2nd-factor authentication, or web application firewalls, and so on.
 I think all of it moves the needle, but just as fast as we seem to come up with some solution, you’ll see developers working around anything they perceive to be hindering their progress.
 So it’s largely a game of cat and mouse.

-Concerned about the security of your website?
 Check out Namecheap’s SSL certificate options.
 We have one for every website and every budget!